mhadaily/YogaStudio/README.md

 # Documentation
 You can find a guide of how to use this template and how you can modify that easily under Documentation folder.

+# Source Files
+I have inclouded all the source files such as Ai and PSD files under SourceFiles.
+You may find them helpful.

+# Contact Me
+if you need any issues or problems regarding to work with this template or you want me to customize it for you please reach me out under issue tabs here.